ietf-rats-wg/eat/draft-ietf-rats-eat.md

 indefinite lengths.
 It may also encode the lengths of strings in any way allowed by CBOR.
 The server must accept all string encodings.

-* Major type 2, bstr, SHOULD be have tag 21 to indicate conversion to base64url in case that conversion is performed.
+* Major type 2, bstr, SHOULD have tag 21 to indicate conversion to base64url in case that conversion is performed.

 * Map and Array Encoding (major type 4 and 5) --